darrenks/atlas/README.md

 BTW there was a 2d mode which I think was very interesting, but I removed it for now (check out the first commit if you are curious).

-Please raise an issue or email me with your thoughts. <name of this lang> at golfscript.com.
+Please raise an issue or email me with your thoughts. `<name of this lang> at golfscript.com`.